alf-p-steinbach/Learn-programming-with-C---in-Windows/parts/chapter 01.md

 L:\parts\chapter 01\code>|
 ```

-Again it’s not perfect, for in particular digits are presented the same as in the other text.
+Again it’s not perfect, for in particular with this Unicode trickery digits are presented the same as in the other text.
 But it’s good enough.
 It will do.

 ---